kumarvna/terraform-azurerm-virtual-machine/README.md

 ## Using exisging Network Security Groups

-Enterprise environment may need a requirement to use pre existed NSG groups to maintain capabilites.
+Enterprise environments may need a requirement to use pre-existing NSG groups to maintain capabilities.
 This module supports existing network security groups usage.
-To use this feature, set the argument `existing_network_security_group_id` with a valid NSG resoruce id and remove all NSG inbound rules blocks from the module.
+To use this feature, set the argument `existing_network_security_group_id` with a valid NSG resource id and remove all NSG inbound rules blocks from the module.

 ```terraform
 data "azurerm_network_security_group" "example" {